 - Oven: Preheat the oven to 375 degrees F.

-- Cook chicken: In a large saucepan or deep skillet, heat olive oil over medium-high heat.
+- Cook chicken: In a large pan, heat olive oil over medium-high heat.
 Cook chicken until golden brown until fully cooked through, seasoning with garlic powder, Italian seasoning, salt and pepper as it cooks.
-Transfer to a large mixing bowl and set aside.
+Remove from the pan and set aside.

 - Par-cook broccoli: Meanwhile, steam broccoli florets for just 5 minutes until just crisp tender (can also use the microwave, see notes below).
 The broccoli will finish cooking in the oven, but we need to give it a head start.

-- Combine: Into the same bowl with the chicken, add the par-cooked broccoli, the cooked 3 cups of rice, and 1 cup of the shredded cheese.
-Next, add the prepared creamy sauce into the bowl, and stir until evenly combined.
+- Combine: Into a bowl, combine the cooked chicken, the par-cooked broccoli, the cooked 3 cups of cooked rice, and 1 cup of the shredded cheese.
+Next, add the prepared creamy sauce into the bowl and stir until evenly combined.

 Notes